-- Gain integrated skill sets that will position them well for a variety of employment opportunities tied to various energy systems
+Gain integrated skill sets that will position you well for a variety of employment opportunities tied to various electrical energy systems.

-- Includes clean energy sources including wind, bioenergy, hydropower, solar/photovoltaic, solar thermal, geothermal and hybrid electric technologies.
-Strategies for conservation and management of clean energy supported by micro grids and distributed energy systems
+Study sustainability topics including clean energy sources such as wind, solar/photovoltaic, solar thermal and hybrid electric technologies and strategies for conservation and management of clean energy supported by microgrids and distributed energy systems.

-- Experience a unique new program introducing a multi-disciplinary approach that focuses on the generation, capture, storage, and distribution of energy and their integration
+Experience a unique program introducing a multi-disciplinary approach that focuses on the generation, capture, storage, and distribution of energy and their integration

 - Grade 12 English, C or U or equivalent